How do we come from a press on the pellet stove thermostat button to cozy 80°F room temperature?

 How easy it is to increase or decrease pellet stove heat production largely comes down to the auger.
 Auger is a cast-iron screw that pushes pellets available in the hopper to the burn pot.

 Every modern pellet stove has a sensor that measures how much pellets are needed to achieve or maintain the required temperature (we set that temperature on the thermostat).
-When the sensor in the combustion chamber detects a lack of pellets, it shuts a signal to the auger.
-Auger turns in order to deliver just the right amount of pellets of the mechanized tray that delivers the pellets into the combustion chamber.
+When the combustion chamber sensor detects a lack of pellets, it shuts a signal to the auger.
+Auger turns to deliver just the right amount of pellets of the mechanized tray that delivers the pellets into the combustion chamber.

 The speed of the auger feed determines how much heat the stove will produce.